hayasalman/Artificial-Neural-Network-ANN/README.md

    toward those customers as they are the most likely to churn, and the fact the bank has this information, in which a complaint is a vital factor to retain the customers or not , it's advisable to develop a strategic plan to minimize the loss of their customers.

 - **Insight 2** : moreover, we observed the churn rate is **30%** in germany alone and approximately **25%** are the female customers.
-Obviously the churn more among customers either from german or females, in which we may say, if the customer is german women who did complain before has a higher chances to churn than any other customers , and the bank potentially will end up by losing this customer, whereas it may suffers to be keep up their the german market share if they keeps losing those customers to their competitors for a different reasons.
+Obviously the churn more among customers either from german or females, in which we may say, if the customer is german women who did complain before has a higher chances to churn than any other customers , and the bank potentially will end up by losing this customer, whereas it may suffers to be keep up their market share in german if they keeps losing those customers to the competitors for a different reasons.

 ## References